-The tweed wool used for our bears is chosen for its softness, unlike tweed fabrics which can be quite rough to the feel, so each little tweed wool bear will definitely be very cuddly!
+The tweed wool used for my knitted teddy bears is chosen for its softness, unlike tweed fabrics which can be quite rough to the feel, so each little tweed wool bear will definitely be very cuddly!

-Two of our favourite tweed yarns are “The Croft – Shetland tweed wool” produced from 100% Shetland Island wool, this world renowned fleece produced a stunning and unique tweed yarn and each of the colourways are named after a location on the Shetland Islands and reflect the beauty and rich landscape.
+Two of my favourite tweed yarns are “The Croft – Shetland tweed wool” produced from 100% Shetland Island wool.
+This world renowned fleece produced a stunning and unique tweed yarn and each of the colourways are named after a location on the Shetland Islands and reflect the beauty of the landscape.

 I also use Westcountry Tweed, a lovely slightly felted tweedy yarn.
 The fibre for this is very special – the base is from a Shetland ewe crossed with either a Teeswater or Romney ram, so it is very soft and lustrous.